The Inheritance Trilogy (Jemisin series): Darre

 A matriarchal society, Darre is made of tribes and ruled by the ennu, which happens to be Yeine.
 Darre publicly rescinded their faith in Nahadoth and the Enefadeh when they were conquered by the Arameri, but still worship them in secret.
 The men in Darre are trophies, and used basically to sire children, though many couples, such as Kinneth and Yeine's father, are deeply in love.

 The Darre have a brutal coming-of-age ceremony, in which the young woman has to survive in the forest for a month, and then return home to fight publicly with a man her sponsor has chosen.
 She will either win and control the sex that follows, or be brutally raped.

 Usually, the sponsor chooses a weak man, but because the Darre people don't trust Yeine's Amn blood, her grandmother chooses the strongest warrior.
 Yeine fights as best she can, fulfills the ceremony, and then kills her rapist with a rock afterwards, effectively claiming her right to rule.

 The Darre people are said to have dark skin, straight hair, and lush curves.
+In the words of the author, "the closest racial analogue for the Darre, if they were in our world, would be South American Indian, specifically Inka."